sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Make donation link

-Blink next iqama time

-company address should be populated in reset prayer modal
+✅️ company address should be populated in reset prayer modal

-Create my own SVG image component.
+❌ Create my own SVG image component.
 Component.
 I will use this for.
 This component should take in
 SVG URL and add className on it on it.

+▶️ Redo Header Links.
+Make it responsive

 ▶️ Make configurations to change labels

+▶️ Create API key. and update API key management

+▶️ Blink next iqama time

-Refresh dashboard if data version logic is not implemented
+▶️ Refresh dashboard if data version logic is not implemented

+▶️ Design password reset flow

+▶️ Delete company should delete company Users, centralControl, prayerConfig, and Company

 Create data version mongo document

     CompanyDashboard will poll for version.
 If new version is available then data will be refreshed.

     Create dashboard timer.
 Update display if new version data is available

-Create API key. and update API key management

     Any change to PrayerConfig, or Central control will up version number

-Make single function in CompanyDashboard that will make all the API calls.
+❌ Make single function in CompanyDashboard that will make all the API calls.
 This function will call APIs and update CompanyDashboard.state.
 This function will be called on initial CompanyDashboard load and on refresh events.